 Tlaquepaque Chapel: There’s no shortage of delightful wedding chapels for Phoenix weddings, but Tlaquepaque (pronounced “T-lockey-pockey”) is pretty special.
 Modeled after a quaint, Mexican village chapel, it’s an intimate space that seats just up to 45 weddings guests.
 The most fun part, though, is the church bells that will ring to celebrate your brand-new marriage.
 Learn more about Tlaquepaque Chapel »

 Guest Travel & Accommodations

-Create a great experience for your out-of-town guests by adding a section to your wedding website with travel, accommodations and sightseeing information.
+Those who are getting married in Arizona will want to create a great experience for your out-of-town guests by adding a section to your wedding website with travel, accommodations and sightseeing information.
 Most likely, you’ll want to direct travelers to fly into Phoenix Sky Harbor International Airport, which is just three miles southeast of the city.
 If your wedding will be held further south, you can also suggest Phoenix-Mesa Gateway Airport, about 20 miles southeast of the city.

 Even if you’re not hosting your wedding at a hotel, consider a hotel room block for your guests who aren’t local.
 Your guests will also be in a central location, making it that much easier to arrange transportation to and from the venue, if needed.

 If you’re wondering how to obtain a marriage license for Phoenix weddings, it’s pretty easy.
 You don’t have to be a resident of the state of Arizona, but you and your partner will need valid government-issued ID (like a drivers license or passport) to apply for a marriage certificate.
 Two witnesses and the officiant will also have to sign the license.
 There is no waiting period, but the license does expire 12 months after you receive your marriage license.